zmike/zmike.github.io/_posts/2021-11-19-the-finale.md

 ## THIS IS NO LONGER A ZINK BLOG
 That's right, it's happening.
 Change your hats, we're a Gallium blog again for the first time in nearly five months.

-Everyone remembers when I promised that you'd be able to [run native Linux D3D9 games out of the box]({{site.url}}/different-again) on the Nine state tracker.
+Everyone remembers when I promised that you'd be able to [run native Linux D3D9 games on the Nine state tracker]({{site.url}}/different-again).
 Well, I suppose that's a fancy way of saying Source Engine games, aka the ones Valve ships with native Linux ports, since probably nobody else has shipped any kind of native Linux app that uses the D3D9 API.

 That time is now.